fennel-ai/client/docs/pages/api-reference/operators/dropnull.md

 order: 0
 status: published
 ---
-# Dropnull
+### Dropnull

 <Divider>
 <LeftSection>
-Operator to drop rows containing null values (i.e. None in Python speak) in the given columns and change the type of the columns from `Optional[T]` to `T`
+Operator to drop rows containing null values (aka None in Python speak) in the given columns.

 #### Parameters
 <Expandable title="columns" type="Optional[List[str]]">
 List of columns in the incoming dataset that should be checked for presence of None values - if any such column has None for a row, the row will be filtered out